Navigating the Canals

 Navigational Charts

 The Canal Corporation recommends that boaters carry the latest edition of navigation charts on board - Chart #14786.
-Charts may be obtained through the National Oceanic and Atmospheric Administration
+Charts may be downloaded from the National Oceanic and Atmospheric Administration (NOAA) or through NOAA Certified Printers,

-Vessel operators and visitors are advised to exercise extreme caution and stay well clear of all dams.
+All vessel operators and visitors are advised to exercise extreme caution and stay well clear of all dams!

 How to "Lock Through" Canal System Locks